 Sage Lifetime Warranty

 The Sage X Spey series is a must-have in any two-handed angler’s arsenal.
 Perfect for Salmon and Steelhead fishing, the X is a phenomenal combination of high-end technology and user-oriented design.
 The X comes in many rod sizes and is a highly versatile two-handed rod.
-We feel the X is a huge improvement over the ONE series and it’s one of our favorite two-handed rods on the market today.
+As a result, we feel the X is a huge improvement over the ONE series and it’s one of our favorite two-handed rods on the market today.